On the p-adic weight-monodromy conjecture for complete intersections in toric varieties: Acknowledgments

 \section{Acknowledgments}

 We thank K\k{e}stutis \v{C}esnavi\v{c}ius for having pointed out to us \Cref{geoconn} and Joseph Ayoub for the numerous discussions on \Cref{motmon}.
-We also thank Veronika Ertl and Wies{\l}awa Nizio{\l} for their precious suggestions on \Cref{subsec:HK}, Fabrizio Andreatta, Teruhisa Koshikawa and Doosung Park for providing useful references on log geometry and $\varphi$-modules.
-The second author also thanks Ahmed Abbes, Kazuhiro Ito, Takeshi Saito, Atsushi Shiho, Kazuki Yamada, Zijian Yao and Yifei Zhao for helpful discussions, and expresses his gratitude to K\k{e}stutis \v{C}esnavi\v{c}ius for his interest and constant encouragement.
+We also thank Veronika Ertl and Wies{\l}awa Nizio{\l} for their precious suggestions on \Cref{subsec:HK}, Fabrizio Andreatta, Teruhisa Koshikawa and Doosung Park for providing useful references on log geometry and $\varphi$-modules, {and the anonymous referee for their useful suggestions.} The second author also thanks Ahmed Abbes, Kazuhiro Ito, Takeshi Saito, Atsushi Shiho, Kazuki Yamada, Zijian Yao and Yifei Zhao for helpful discussions, and expresses his gratitude to K\k{e}stutis \v{C}esnavi\v{c}ius for his interest and constant encouragement.